 Pressure Temperature Rating of Flanges

-- Within each pressure class, the dimensions are held constant, irrespective of the material.
+Within each pressure class, the dimensions are held constant, irrespective of the material.
 Physical properties, and thereby the allowable stress values, of different materials, vary, so the pressure-temperature ratings within each pressure class vary with the material.
-For example, a class 600 forged carbon steel (A 105) flange is rated at 1270 psig at 400 °F, whereas a class 600 forged stainless steel (A182-F304) flange is rated at 995 psig at 400 °F.
+For example, a class 600 forged carbon steel (ASTM A105) flange is rated at 1270 PSIG at 400 °F, whereas a class 600 forged stainless steel (A182-F304) flange is rated at 995 PSIG at 400 °F.

 Flange Dimensional Standards